 GZA also assisted the client in its lease negotiations with the state, in the planning and design of the project, and in the preparation of an Environmental Assessment to comply with the National Environmental Policy Act (NEPA), a requirement for Federal funding.
 Following a hazardous materials assessment of the existing building to inventory asbestos, PCBs, and other materials that would require special disposal, GZA provided full-time monitoring of the removal of these materials prior to building demolition.
 GZA also conducted the geotechnical investigation for the new building, and developed the foundation design concept and specifications with the architect and structural engineer.

 The health center is now providing services to its clients in the new building.
-Although the groundwater treatment system at the site will continue operating until 2017, indoor air testing has confirmed that the impervious membrane is an effective barrier to vapor intrusion, thus providing a risk-free environment for the patients and staff of the health center.
-The Health Center is currently in the process of preparing a submission to the Massachusetts Department of Revenue for Brownfields Tax credits.
+Although the groundwater treatment system at the site operated until 2017, indoor air testing has confirmed that the impervious membrane is an effective barrier to vapor intrusion, thus providing a risk-free environment for the patients and staff of the health center.
+The health center has prepared a submission to the Massachusetts Department of Revenue for Brownfields Tax credits.